b4youleap/wineferm/README.md

 #### Temperature Fluctuation Tests
 As the interior environment stabilizes and the primary fermenter (bucket) gets within range I expect longer periods of time at stable temperatures.
 1. My first test was with a cup of boiling water and it made me realize that I end up with about a 4 degree overcooling.
 I set my cutoff at 22 and temps hit a low of 18 from the cooling cycle.
 The kegerator kicked on for 3 minutes before shutting off so I will adjust the code to look for < 24 so I can be closer to the range.
 2. My next test is to fill the primary fermenter with water to 6 liters, and place it in the kegerator with the lid and airlock as I will at the end of the first stage of production.
-I suspect the difference of mass between a cup of water and 6 liters of water will give me different results but I will post them tomorrow (12/31)
+I suspect the difference of mass between a cup of water and 6 liters of water will give me different results but I will post them tomorrow (12/31) **UPDATE** The data from the test is in (added to the project as TemperatureTrial.xslx) and shows that once the mass reaches temperature it'll maintain it easily.
+I also had one of those paper fermometers typically included in the starter kits that showed the bucket temerature as 74 degrees when I checked it at the end of the trial.
+While this still does not provide the most accurate reading of the liquid itself it should be sufficient.
+Immersible temperature probes and food grade shrinkwrap is available which would require modifications to the lid of the primary fermenter and carboy. **New constraint:** No modifications to the winemaking equipment.

+Test #2 above is worth repeating in July when temps here in Phoenix are consistently closer to 110 F. but for now that's all the temperature testing to be done.

+## Wiring
+Coming soon.